VelinIliev/social-media-dashboard-with-theme-switcher-master/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Use the slider and toggle to see prices for different page view numbers
+- Toggle color theme to their preferencers

 ### Links